Programming-0101/TheBook/Topic/F/Practice/HazardousMaterial.md

 ---
 # HazardousMaterial

 The HazardousMaterial class is a simple representation of the six main classes of hazardous materials (A through F).
-This class maps a classification code with a general description of the material’s classification:
+This class maps a classification code with a general description of the material's classification:

 * **Class A** – Compressed Gas
 * **Class B** – Flammable and Combustible Material